astrophys/FindFungi_adapted_for_slurm/README.md

 (downloaded from http://bioinformatics.czc.hokudai.ac.jp/findfungi/),
 mapping Chunks_i -> Kraken_i (i is an integer from 1->32).
 I suspect that this is a result of the way the original database files were generated.

+Note that I'm using a more recent version of blast (see git log) then the version recommended by Paul.
+I've encountered blast-2.2.31 generating segmentation faults with some sequences.
+Upgrading to blast-2.8.1, seemed to fix(?) this issue, at least it stopped generating segfaults.

 ## Acknowledgements:
 Thank you Paul Donovan and Gabriel Gonzalez for all your help and support getting